blackfuel/asuswrt-merlin-xtables/README.md

 Because the payload value of an UDP knock packet is influenced by client's IP address, UDP mode cannot be used across NAT.

-For sending UDP "SPA" packets, you may use either knock.sh or knock-orig.sh.
-These may be found in doc/pknock/util.
+For sending UDP "SPA" packets, you may use either `knock.sh` or `knock-orig.sh`.
+These may be found in `doc/pknock/util`.

 # References